Laparoscopic Gastric Bypass Surgery

 Laparoscopic Roux-en Y Bypass Surgery

-in Germany, Austria, Czechia and SwitzerlandWe organize well selected clinics and hospital for laparoscopic gastric bypass surgery.
+in Germany, Austria, Czechia and SwitzerlandWe organize well-selected clinics and hospitals for laparoscopic gastric bypass surgery.

-Actually we can offer more than 10 hand-picked, certified and trusted hospitals for bariatric and obesity surgery in Germany, Austria, Czech Republic and Switzerland.
-Further we can offer 24 well-selected obesity experts for Laparoscopic Gastric Bypass Surgery and a competent care team, supports international patients from abroad.
+Actually, we can offer more than 10 hand-picked, certified, and trusted hospitals for bariatric and obesity surgery in Germany, Austria, the Czech Republic, and Switzerland.
+Further, we can offer 24 well-selected obesity experts for Laparoscopic Gastric Bypass Surgery and a competent care team, that supports international patients from abroad.

-GermanyHealth is cooperating and networking only with well-trusted and experienced doctors and surgeons for obesity and weight loss surgery and recognized hospitals in Germany, Austria, Czech Republic and Switzerland.
+GermanyHealth cooperates and networks only with well-trusted and experienced doctors and surgeons for obesity and weight loss surgery and recognized hospitals in Germany, Austria, the Czech Republic, and Switzerland.

 What is Bariatric Surgery or Obesity Surgery?